-We are a leading international banking group, with around 80,000 employees and a 150-year history in some of the world’s most dynamic markets.
-We bank the people and companies driving investment, trade and the creation of wealth across Asia, Africa and the Middle East.
-Our heritage and values are expressed in our brand promise, Here for good.
+We are a leading international banking group, with a presence in 59 of the world’s most dynamic markets and serving clients in a further 85.
+Our purpose is to drive commerce and prosperity through our unique diversity, and our heritage and values are expressed in our brand promise, Here for good.

 Standard Chartered in Vietnam

 On August 1, 2009, we commenced operations in our locally incorporated entity – Standard Chartered Bank (Vietnam) Limited, an important milestone of Standard Chartered’s development in Vietnam.
-The bank currently has more than 850 employees and three branches (two in Hanoi and one in HCMC).
-The Head Office is based in Hanoi.
+The bank currently has four branches (two in Hanoi and two in HCMC).
+Its Head Office is based in Hanoi.

 The Bank provides a full suite of banking products and services for corporates, financial institutions as well as small and medium enterprises and individuals.
 We also play an active role in building the communities through many programs that promote social and economic development focusing on health, youth and financial education.